 If you do not have the qualifications, study skills or English language ability you need to take the degree of your choice, you can apply for one of our foundation programmes.

 We offer two types of foundation programme: an honours degree with a foundation year and the International Foundation Programme (IFP).
-All foundation year courses are taught on the Canterbury campus.

 A degree with a foundation year is a subject-specific programme for students with acceptable English language ability but school-leaving qualifications below the level required.
 It offers one year of full-time study prior to a particular undergraduate degree.

 You can apply for one of these programmes if you have a minimum of two passes at A level, or another recognised post-GCSE qualification, but not in the subject areas needed for your chosen degree.
 You can also apply if you did not obtain high enough grades or you don’t have the necessary standard of English.